finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 > File downloadCertificate(type, fileType, mayAutoCreate)

-[EXPERIMENTAL] DownloadCertificate: Download Domain or your personal certificates
+[EXPERIMENTAL] DownloadCertificate: Download domain or your personal certificates

  Downloads your latest Domain or your User certificate&#39;s public or private key - if any.
 The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - certificate is not available for some reason - 401 Unauthorized - 403 Forbidden